Phone, Calendar, and Web Conferencing

 In Call Options

-When a call is in progress, the call menu displays on the touchscreen.
-Then roll the right scroll button to choose an option.
-To adjust the call volume, roll left scroll button during a call.
+When a call is in progress, the call displays on the touchscreen.
+To adjust the call volume, roll the left scroll button during a call.
+Tilt the left scroll button left to mute/unmute and tilt right to end the call.

 - Ensure your phone is paired to Model 3.